Radiation boosts CAR-T: new hope for tough lymphoma?

 Summary

-This study tests whether giving a targeted radiation drug (Iomab-B) before standard CAR-T cell therapy can safely improve outcomes for people with relapsed or refractory diffuse large B-cell lymphoma.
-About 30 participants will receive the radiation dose followed by CAR-T cells.
-Researchers will monitor side effects and check if the cancer shrinks or disappears on PET/CT scans.
+This study tests whether giving a single dose of a targeted radiation drug (Iomab-B) before standard CAR-T cell therapy can improve outcomes for people with relapsed or refractory diffuse large B-cell lymphoma.
+About 30 participants will receive the radiation followed by CAR-T cells.
+Researchers are checking for safety, side effects, and how well the cancer responds.

 Get updates